hashicorp/vault/website/source/docs/concepts/tokens.html.md

 be used to instantly revoke the token given to the job and all of its leased credentials, limiting the chance that a bad actor will discover and use them.

-Audit backends can optionally be set to not obfuscate token accessors in audit logs.
+Audit devices can optionally be set to not obfuscate token accessors in audit logs.
 This provides a way to quickly revoke tokens in case of an emergency.
 However, it also means that the audit logs can be used to perform a larger-scale denial of service attack.

 Finally, the only way to "list tokens" is via the `auth/token/accessors` command, which actually gives a list of token accessors.
 While this is still a